italia/Satosa-Saml2Spid/README.md

 9. [Author](#author)
 10. [Credits](#credits)

+## Glossary

+- **Frontend**, interface of the proxy that is configured as a SAML2 Identity Provider
+- **Backend**, interface of the proxy that is configured as a SAML2 Service Provider
+- **TargetRouting**, a SATOSA microservice for selecting the output backend to reach the endpoint (IdP) selected by the user
+- **Discovery Service**, interface that allows users to select the authentication endpoint

 ## General features

+Backends:

 - SPID SP
+- CIE SP
 - eIDAS FICEP SP
+- SAML2 SP

+Frontends:

 - SAML2 IDP
 - OIDC OP (see [satosa-oidcop](https://github.com/UniversitaDellaCalabria/SATOSA-oidcop))